 Please note that admission fees, opening times or days of closure of the museums might be changed without prior notice, or that museum or section might be closed for restorations.
 To be certain on the closure days or opening times, you can call the museum directly (country code for Turkey is +90) or contact me to double check.

-Important note: Some sections of the museum will be closed in 2014 for restorations.
+Important note: Some sections of the museum are closed for restorations.